epogrebnyak/econometrics-navigator/docs/how-to-teach/ways-into-econometrics.md

 properties, some of OLS deviations/extensions, logit/probit + maximum likelihood,
 time series and maybe a bit of panels and simultaneous equations.

-More textbook analysis may be found in 2017 Angrist and Pischke article [Undergraduate Econometrics Instruction: Through Our Classes, Darkly](https://pubs.aeaweb.org/doi/pdf/10.1257/jep.31.2.125), below is a summary table.
+More textbook analysis may be found in 2017 Angrist and Pischke article [Undergraduate Econometrics Instruction: Through Our Classes, Darkly](https://pubs.aeaweb.org/doi/pdf/10.1257/jep.31.2.125), below is a summary table (some of it does not escape [criticism](https://fxdiebold.blogspot.com/2017/02/econometrics-angrist-and-pischke-are-at.html)).

 ![](../../_static/darkly.jpg)